 Okay, If the Bitcoin block time is only 10 minutes then why my transactions takes a longer time to get atleast1 confirmation?

 Remember the transaction fee which you chose from your wallet before sending coins.
 It plays a huge role.
 Transaction fees are set by the sender and is presented in satoshi per byte.
 This transaction fee is usually negligible and is used to compensate the miners.
 Well, miners gets a reward of 6.25 BTC (current reward) for solving a block but in addition to that they are also motivated by these small incentives.
 Also failing to pay fee could mark your transaction as spam and it will get removed from memory pool completely.
 So if your transaction takes too long to get confirmed then probably low transaction fee might be the reason.
 Another reason could be memory pool size.

 Memory pool size

 Once a node receives a valid block all the processed transaction which is stored in the memory pool will get removed.
 It is to create space for new unconfirmed transaction which needs to be added on the blockchain next.
 This will result in mempool size drop as you see in the image below.

-Mempool size fluctuates depending on the number of transactions that are being relayed.
-Also you must note that there only a certain number of transactions that a block can hold.
+Memory pool size fluctuates depending on the number of transactions that are being relayed.
+Also you must note that a block can only hold a certain number of transactions.
 Imagine what happens if there are a large number of transactions arrive to the mempool.
 The mempool will get populated and hence delay in transactions will occur.

 Transaction backlogs are common in Bitcoin so its better you analyze mempool before making any transactions.